Kanin-class destroyer: ASW conversion

-The limitations of the SS-N-1 missile were clear by 1965 and the Soviet Navy decided to convert the ships to a more general purpose / ASW role.
+The limitations of the KSShch missile were clear by 1965 and the Soviet Navy decided to convert the ships to a more general purpose / ASW role.
 These ships were called the Kanin class by NATO.
 This involved providing the destroyers with a new bow sonar, MG-332 Titan-2 that controlled two quintuple torpedo tubes and three RBU-6000s.
 To clear the bow sonar also required that the bow be extended 5.3 ft.
 A helicopter pad was installed aft that allowed the ships to operate a Kamov Ka-25 helicopter.

-To improve the destroyers' self-defence, launchers firing SA-N-1 anti-air missiles were installed along with two quadruple-mounted 57mm guns.
+To improve the destroyers' self-defence, launchers firing M-1 Volna anti-air missiles were installed along with two quadruple-mounted 57mm guns.
 All of these installations required more power and hence, the diesel generator was upgraded to 500 kW and a second generator of that capability was installed.
 All of this increased the displacement of the ships by 200 tons standard and 308 tons fully loaded and decreased its speed to 32 kn.

 According to Conway's the modernisation proved very expensive and appeared to have deterred the Soviets from any further comprehensive rebuilding of older ships.